Battle of Broekhuizen: Background

-Hard earned victory
+Battle

+On the night of 27 November, the 9th Cameronians (Scottish Rifles) attacked the Kasteel, held by German parachutists of 6 Kompanie, Fallschirmjäger-Regiment 20.
+The strength of the parachutists' defence was underestimated, and the attempt to storm the building was unsuccessful.
+Over half the attackers were killed, wounded or taken prisoner.

 The following day, the Scots were relieved by the 3rd Battalion of the Monmouthshire Regiment, which formed part of the 11th Armoured Division (United Kingdom).
-At dawn on 30 November, after a day of planning and preparation, the 3rd Monmouths set out to attack both the Kasteel (A Company) and the village of Broekhuizen (C Company) from woods just to the south.
+At dawn on 30 November, after a day of planning and preparation, the 3rd Monmouths set out to attack both the Kasteel (A Company) and the village of Broekhuizen (C Company) over flat terrain from woods just to the south.
 Both companies had to negotiate the minefield, withering German machine gunfire from the Kasteel, and mortars and shells fired from the other side of the Meuse.
 3rd Mons were joined in this effort by artillery support, thirty tanks of B and C Squadrons, the 15th/19th The King's Royal Hussars (also of 11th Armoured), and twelve Mine flail tanks of A Squadron the Westminster Dragoons brought in from 79th Armoured Division (United Kingdom).
 The Hussars shelled German positions from the woods, and the Dragoons cleared a path through the minefield with the Monmouths following behind.
-The attack stalled against the extremely well dug-in Germans, and terrible casualties were inflicted on the Monmouths once the cover provided by the Dragoons’ flail tanks was gone.
+The attack stalled against the extremely well dug-in Germans, and terrible casualties were inflicted on the Monmouths once the cover provided by the Dragoons' flail tanks was gone.
 D Company 3rd Mons had to be brought in from reserve to take over the attack on the village from C Company.
-3rd Mons’ Commanding Officer, Lieutenant-Colonel Stockley, was killed leading the attack on the Kasteel and so the Hussars’ commanding officer, Colonel Taylor, took leadership of the British effort to break the bloody stalemate.
-This was achieved by dusk as a result of the Hussars’ supporting tanks pummelling the Kasteel walls with high explosive from close range, and the new impetus provided by D Company, who were able to reach the village and clear it house-to-house with relatively few casualties.
+3rd Mons' Commanding Officer, Lieutenant-Colonel Stockley, was killed leading the attack on the Kasteel and so the Hussars' commanding officer, Colonel Taylor, took leadership of the British effort to break the bloody stalemate.
+This was achieved by dusk as a result of the Hussars' supporting tanks pummelling the Kasteel walls with high explosive from close range, and the new impetus provided by D Company, which was able to reach the village and clear it house-to-house with relatively few casualties.

 The Kasteel and village were destroyed during the battle, with the German garrison finally capitulating a few days later after a short period of sporadic resistance.
 By this time, the stricken 3rd Mons had in turn been relieved by 4th King's Shropshire Light Infantry.
 The Monmouths were taken out of the line until 17 December for reinforcement.

+Aftermath

 Victory came at a heavy cost.
-On the British side, the 3rd Mons’ A and C Companies suffered 70 per cent casualties.
+On the British side, the 3rd Mons' A and C Companies suffered 70 per cent casualties.
 Of the 300 British soldiers present overall, there were 140 killed and wounded.
 On the German side 139 prisoners of war were made, although numerous parties of Germans escaped across the Meuse.
 German casualty estimates range from 17 to 60 killed.